franklongford/PyFibre/README.md

 ## Installation

-PyFibre requires a local distributions of python >= 3.6 and pip >= 9.0 in order to run.
-Either [anaconda](https://www.anaconda.com/download/) or [miniconda](https://conda.io/miniconda.html) distributions are recommended.
+PyFibre requires a local distributions of `python >= 3.6` and `pip >= 9.0` in order to run.
+Either [Enthought](https://www.enthought.com/product/enthought-python-distribution/), [anaconda](https://www.anaconda.com/download/) or [miniconda](https://conda.io/miniconda.html) distributions are recommended.

-The use of a virtual environment, such as [conda](https://conda.io/docs/), is optional, but also recommended.
+The use of a package manager, such as [edm](https://www.enthought.com/product/enthought-deployment-manager/) or [conda](https://conda.io/docs/), is optional, but also recommended.

+#### Native Python Installation

+If you already have suitable native Python and pip distributions, then simply run `make` in a cloned or forked PyFibre directory.
+This will install all required libraries and create the local `PyFibre` and `PyFibre_GUI` binaries.

+Note: you may need to edit the `PYTHON` and `PIP` variables in the `Makefile`.
+Also, without `root` access the binary files may not be installed globally.

+#### Conda Installation

 If using anaconda or miniconda python distribution, this can be easily initiated set up using the commands:

-`conda create -n PyFibre python=3.6`
+    conda create -n PyFibre python=3.6

-`source activate PyFibre`
+    source activate PyFibre

-Once a suitable distribution of python is installed, download the Pyfibre repository and run `make` in the PyFibre directory.
+Then run `make` in a cloned or forked PyFibre directory to install the local binaries.

+#### EDM Installation (recommended)

+A light-weight installation can be performed using the Enthought Deployment Manager (EDM).
+After downloading [edm](https://www.enthought.com/product/enthought-deployment-manager/), simply create a default environment using:

+    edm install --version 3.6 -y click setuptools edm shell

+Then build the `PyFibre` environment using the following command:

+    python -m ci build-env

+Before performing the full installation of PyFibre using

+    python -m ci install

 This will install all required libraries and create the local `PyFibre` and `PyFibre_GUI` binaries.

 ## Running the PyFibre GUI